ewpratten/dr/README.md

 Voting has been made as easy as possible.
 To upvote, use the  `+` command and to downvote, use the `-` command.

 ## View Comments
 To view all comments on the current rant, use the `vc` command.

-This will take a while due to the data parsing from the api.
-Be patient.
+If you have just loaded a new rant, this command might tell you to wait.
+This is because a large amount of data parseing must happen in order to display the comment list.
+After waiting a few seconds, run the command again.

 ## Known Bugs
  - posting a comment, then viewing all comments will crash.
+ - trying to view a rant with an invalid rantCode will crash
  - unplugging your desktop computer while running dr will cause dr to stop running and your computer will loose power
  - hitting your computer with a hammer will break it
  - lighting your computer on fire may have serious consequences